-JA Ethics, sponsored by PwC, brings local business executives into Greater Richmond classrooms to have frank discussions with high school students about the importance of ethics in business.
-Volunteers facilitate this one-hour program using case studies, group work and personal experience all come into play in this very important and relevant program.
+JA Ethics, sponsored by PwC, brings local business executives into Greater Richmond classrooms to have real discussions with high school students about the importance of ethics in business.
+Volunteers facilitate this one-hour program using case studies, group work and personal experience.

 - Teachers, email Kate Illian or call 804-217-8855 x206 to request the program for your classroom or complete a request form here.

 - Volunteers come from every industry including finance, marketing, service, education, retail and many more.
 At only one hour long, this program is well-suited for business leaders who want to give back but have difficulty finding time to do so.
 Volunteers can register here.

 - Teachers request the JA Ethics program from JA.

 - JA recruits volunteers.
 Volunteers register.

 - JA assigns at least one class per volunteer.

 - Volunteers and teachers communicate to coordinate and confirm the program.

 - Volunteers teach in the classroom on the agreed upon date and time for one hour